FDM 3D printing techniques, like skirting, can improve build outcomes.

 Brim Lines: This setting is also related to the brim width.
 Here, you can choose how many lines your print head extrudes to create the brim.

 Compared to rafts, parts printed with brims have a smoother first layer surface finish.
+This is because they only have to be removed from the perimeter of the part, not the entire base of it.

 Brims must be removed from the actual print.
 In some cases, removal consists simply of peeling the brim away from the part.
-In others, however, you may require a tool to remove it.
+In others, however, you may require a cutting tool to remove it.

 Printed parts with brims may need post-processing, such as sanding, to smooth out the contact points on the edges where the brim was connected.
+This adds time and labor to the printing process.

 In 3D printing, a skirt is a printed border around the 3D printed object, which does not touch the printed part.
 If you opt for a skirt, the 3D printer will begin by extruding filament lines to create the border before starting to build the rest of the part.